VectorInstitute/fed-rag/docs/examples/llamaindex/index.md

 ## Using the Bridge

-Converting your FedRAG system to a LlamaIndex object is seamless since the bridge functionality is already built into the `RAGSystem` class.
+Converting your RAG system to a LlamaIndex object is seamless since the bridge functionality is already built into the `RAGSystem` class.
 The `RAGSystem` inherits from `LlamaIndexBridgeMixin`, which provides the `to_llamaindex()` method for effortless conversion.